 Complete the angryProfessor function in the editor below.
 It must return YES if class is cancelled, or NO otherwise.

 int a[n]: the arrival times of the students

 The first line of input contains , the number of test cases.

 The first line has two space-separated integers, and , the number of students (size of ) and the cancellation threshold.

-The second line contains space-separated integers () describing the arrival times for each student.
+The second line contains space-separated integers () that describe the arrival times for each student.

 -1 -3 4 2